Infinity and Beyond: Compositional Alignment in VAR and Diffusion T2I Models: Discussion

 \section{Discussion}

 Our evaluation reveals clear and consistent patterns in the compositional behavior of contemporary T2I models.
 Within the VAR family, scale plays a decisive role: Infinity-8B achieves the strongest compositional alignment across both T2I-CompBench++ and GenEval, while the much smaller Infinity-2B remains competitive with strong diffusion baselines.
-These results indicate that autoregressive architectures, when sufficiently scaled, can deliver robust compositional generation, and that even mid-sized VAR models can rival or surpass considerably larger diffusion models.
+These results indicate that autoregressive architectures, when sufficiently scaled, can deliver robust compositional generation, and that even mid-sized VAR models can rival or surpass considerably larger diffusion models, possibly due to the next-scale autoregressive generation used by VAR models, which explicitly conditions each stage on previously generated visual structure, in contrast to denoising-based generation where global consistency must emerge implicitly over many refinement steps; however, several compositional categories show limited gains with increased scale, indicating that further improvements in these dimensions likely require factors beyond model scaling alone.

-Diffusion and hybrid models exhibit greater variability.
-Flux-Schnell and Flux-Dev form a reliable mid-tier, whereas SDXL and PixArt-$\alpha$ consistently underperform across most compositional categories.
-This reinforces the broader observation that high aesthetic fidelity does not necessarily correlate with accurate multi-object binding, spatial structure, or attribute consistency.
+In contrast, diffusion and hybrid models exhibit greater variability, with Flux-Schnell and Flux-Dev forming a reliable mid-tier, while SDXL and PixArt-$\alpha$ consistently underperform across most compositional categories.
+This reinforces that high aesthetic fidelity does not necessarily correlate with accurate multi-object binding, spatial structure, or attribute consistency.